 Incident reporting and root cause analysis.

-AI systems can detect when a person is present in a restricted area (“person enters no-go zones”) or when machine guards are removed, sending alerts to supervisors.
-Reviewing flagged video clips enables safety teams to pinpoint unsafe practices and reinforce LOTO compliance.
+AI systems can detect when a person is present in a restricted area (“person enters no-go zones”), sending alerts to supervisors.
+Reviewing flagged video clips helps safety teams pinpoint unsafe practices and reinforce LOTO compliance.

 4. Loading Dock and Door Accidents